gwexploratoryaudits/brla_explore/README.md

 We assume two candidates and no invalid votes.
 Using other code in the brla_explore library, one may incorporate invalid votes.
 We believe we are also able to extend to multiple candidates, but that is for another day.

 ## Properties of ballot-by-ballot audits
-The folder BSquare Audits contains code to compute (without simulation) properties of audits that sample ballot-by-ballot (as opposed to round-by-round).
-Ballot-by-Ballot (or B-Square) audits make decisions (re: whether to stop the audit or not) at every ballot draw.
-For example, the theoretical versions of [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) and [*Bayesian Risk Limiting Audits*](https://arxiv.org/abs/1902.00999) are B-Square audits.
+The folder B2 Audits contains code to compute (without simulation) properties of audits that sample ballot-by-ballot (as opposed to round-by-round).
+Ballot-by-Ballot (or B2) audits make decisions (re: whether to stop the audit or not) at every ballot draw.
+For example, the theoretical versions of [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) and [*Bayesian Risk Limiting Audits*](https://arxiv.org/abs/1902.00999) are B2 audits.

 The properties computed are: